SHIPS TODAY · v0.7.0

 }

-Capabilities v2 ships in v0.6.3 — agents discover what's available at runtime instead of hard-coding assumptions.
+Capabilities v2 shipped in v0.6.3; at v0.7.0 the envelope defaults to schema_version "3" (v1/v2 still negotiable via Accept-Capabilities) — agents discover what's available at runtime instead of hard-coding assumptions.

 Deployment recipe